finleygn/beanlette.net/README.md

 - [ ] Screen door effect on safari
 - [ ] Use white cursor instead of black
 - [ ] Image previews
+- [ ] Use delta time for transitions